vorsprung/github-to-aws-puppet-webhook/README.md

 Next, setup the Chalice part with the install.sh.
 This should work on a vanilla Centos 7 server.
 It will give a URL

-Then setup github.
-Use the settings / webhook page from the project.
+Then setup Github.
+Use the settings / webhook page from the project that you will be using to host the repository for the Puppetmaster.

 The payload URL is the chalice URL with the extra path "/hooky" on the end

 ## Set the secrets and url